LineageOS/charter/device-support-requirements.md

 ## RIL

+* All devices with eSIM supported in their stock OS MUST support eSIM and include LPA app (GoogleEuicc).
 * All devices with RIL supported in their stock OS MUST support RIL for phone calls & data.
 * All devices with RIL supported in their stock OS MUST support emergency calling with a SIM inserted (112/911).
 * All devices with RIL supported in their stock OS SHOULD support emergency calling without a SIM inserted (112/911).